Back to News

 General Vaccine Information

-CCP has 5 vaccination centers planned across the area to vaccinate patients and employees in a centralized manner.
+CCP has 5 vaccination centers approved across the area to vaccinate patients and employees in a centralized manner.
 We've centralized this process, rather than distributing vaccine at all our offices, due to the stringent requirements for vaccine distribution and reporting.
 The timeline for opening these centers will be determined based on many of the factors below.

 Below is the latest information about the COVID-19 vaccine in New York State (NYS):